ElishaPhillips/K-Means-DeepTree-Wisconsin-Breast-Cancer-Diagnostics/README.md

 ## Second Phase: Investigating the Algorithms

-Though traditionally random forest algorithms act as a "black box", let's try opening it and see what's going on ;b.
+The random sampling approach with bootstrap aggregation does help to minimize variation, particularly useful with datasets with high dimensionality, such as this one.
+Though traditionally random forest algorithms act as a "black box", let's try opening it and see what's going on.
 Trying to visualize each tree for each decison would be monumental - I saved 100 decision tree images for just one of the 569 predictions.
 However, theres an easier way.
 I extracted the individual prediction paths for each feature for further analysis.
 The algorithm bases it's final predictive factors on the formula:

-Prediction = Bias + feature_1_contribution+ …+feature_n_contribution
+Prediction = Bias + feature_1_contribution+ …+ feature_n_contribution

 _One of the decision trees for the final model:_